Balmukund151/EVA4/Assignment-5/Readme.md

 	To improve target we will add Image Augmentation and remove dropout so that test accuracy also improves and croses target.

-5. Add Image Augmentation and remove dropout
+5. Target:- Add Image Augmentation and remove dropout

 	results:-
 	params=8456